jjvanzon/Piano-Playing-Docs/chopin-mazurka-op-24-no-2/sheet-music-simplified/README.md

 ### Introduction

 Visually simpler.
 Accidentals always placed near notes, even when part of the key.
+Organized in a more regular pattern of 4 bars per line.
+Fragments / phrases are separated by double bar lines.
 Simplified using the following [guidelines](https://jjvanzon.github.io/Piano-Playing-Docs/methods/sheet-music-simplification.html).

 ### Preview